• Post author:

 pandas loc[] is another property that is used to operate on the column and row labels.
 For a better understanding of these two learn the differences and similarities between pandas loc[] vs iloc[].

-If you are in a hurry, below are some quick examples of how to get the last row of Pandas DataFrame.
+If you are in a hurry, below are some quick examples of getting the last row of Pandas DataFrame.

-# Quick examples to get the last row of dataframe
+# Quick examples of get the last row of dataframe

 # Example 1: Get last row